-It’s a common misconception in the IT industry that cybersecurity training and awareness is only necessary for larger businesses and organisations, purely because they have more to lose in data and financials, over smaller companies.
+It’s a common misconception in the IT industry that cybersecurity training and awareness are only necessary for larger businesses and organizations, purely because they have more to lose in data and financials, over smaller companies.
 This is not true.

-This is a cybercriminals dream target.
+This is a cybercriminal’s dream target.
 With any company, the first priority needs to be security for your business.
-Whether physical security like CCTV or for your networks and computers, like virus protections, or other cybersecurity tools – the business needs a base to stand on.
+Whether physical security like CCTV or for your networks and computers, like virus protection, or other cybersecurity tools – the business needs a base to stand on.

 Lack of experience and training in cybersecurity

 Cybersecurity not having a large focus or a secure budget in the company

 Not having a dedicated internal or external IT Team

 Knowing what protects what in your business is important, for yourself, your staff, and your customers.
 Being protected means your clients’ data is not in danger.

 It’s just as crucial to train your team to recognize the harm that viruses or malware may do to your company’s brand, finances, and clients as it is to become cyber secure.

 Hackers take advantage of a variety of methods, such as human error or clicking on the wrong link, therefore it’s critical to discuss the business’s repercussions with employees in an interactive learning environment.